cbamedjonekou/cbamedjonekou.github.io/README.md

 - The amount of Job Titles represented by only one person
 - The amount of high position persons

-This was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.
+The **SF Salaries Data Set** appears to be a popular Data Set on [Kaggle](https://www.kaggle.com/kaggle/sf-salaries/home) and something I plan to revisit in the future, maybe as a kernel.
+However, in this particular **"mini project"** I focused on using/gaining some familiarity with the **Pandas** module.
+I feel as though I've become comfortable w/ the module via the completion of this project, especially with the use of the documentation, stackoverflow, general google searches, etc. Any new updates to this project will feature a summary along with the date in which the update was completed.
+Again, this was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.

 #### Ecommerce Purchases Data: